-It is important to mention that ANEEL can visit the plants to inspect the operation and maintenance of the facilities at any time.
+The emission factor of the grid will be determined as per the requirements of the "Tool to calculate the emission factor for an electricity system" and official data published by the Brazilian DNA is to be used for its calculation.
 Yet, in line with the CDM requirements, all data used to monitor the emission reductions by the proposed project activity will be kept for at least 2 years after the end of the last crediting period.